 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-PBOT has been awarded a Transportation Growth Management grant from the state, to study and recommend parking policy within the city.
+PBOT was awarded a Transportation Growth Management grant from the state, to study and recommend parking policy within the city.
 A key element of the grant is a “tool kit” which will describe the suite of policies and programs available to manage on and off-street parking.
 We are reviewing and updating our parking management tools in light of more dense development along mixed use corridors and in neighborhood centers that are experiencing redevelopment.
 PBOT will take a close look at parking demand in 5 case study areas that best represent the type and intensity of development we are seeing and can expect in the future, and recommend new policy and code language related to parking demand management that would apply to commercial centers and corridors throughout the city.

-Parking Occupancy and Turnover Study
+Parking Occupancy and Turnover Study and Tenant Survey

 For more information about the project, contact Grant Morehead, project manager, at 503-823-9707 or email@example.com